 Who: Culinary site StarChefs.com recognized 15 area chefs, pastry chefs, and sommeliers as up-and-coming food industry stars, including Restaurant Eve chef Cathal Armstrong and sommelier Todd Thrasher, Café Atlantico's Katsuya Fukushima and CityZen’s Eric Ziebold.
 Each award recipient was there to dish up treats and pour cocktails.

-Drink of Choice: Guests sampled Thrasher’s signature cocktails – a cranberry flavored drink made with his homemade cranberry juice and Eamonn’s Cocktail made with Irish whisky.
-Others sipped on champagne through a straw, a sometimes messy process due to the laws of physics, and a collection of wines chosen by Charlie Palmer Steak sommelier Nadine Brown.
+: Guests sampled Thrasher’s signature cocktails – a cranberry flavored drink made with his homemade cranberry juice and Eamonn’s Cocktail made with Irish whisky.
+Others sipped on champagne through a straw, a sometimes messy process due to the laws of physics, and a collection of wines chosen by Charlie Palmer Steak sommelier Nadine Brown

 : Each of the honorees served up two small samplings for guests who milled around the atrium.
 Noshes included roasted baby beets with passion fruit gelee from the Oval Room’s Tony Conte